MPTCP-FreeBSD/DDPG-MPCC-SRC/DDPG training and Comparison/Readme.md

 # COMCAST Innovation Fund: DDPG plugin for MPCC

 In this module, we design and implement pluggable DDPG into MPCC and compare results with the vanilla MPCC.

 ## Description

+We present a novel experience-driven MPCC (Multipath Performance oriented Congestion Control) approach, which is a novel Deep Learning based architecture for high-performance multipath congestion management.
+Our solution employs Deep Deterministic Policy Gradient (DDPG) with online convex optimization to achieve the impeding joint pursuits of fairness and exemplary performance in challenging multipath congestion control contexts.
+In our experimental tests with a kernel implementation over realistic network settings, the proposed DDPG-MPCC surpasses state-of-the-art MPTCPs.
+In testing with a kernel implementation on simulated networks, the proposed DDPG-MPCC surpasses state-of-the-art data protocols by a wide margin.

 - rlinputdata.csv : This contains infomation about various environment condition and transmission rates while running MPCC.
 This will allow us to train our DDPG model to choose the most optimium rate in a particular environment.